BP Pedestrian Bridge: Use and controversies

-Before its official opening, the bridge had a May 22, 2004, private ribbon-cutting ceremony attended by Gehry and Mayor Daley.
+Before its official opening on 22 May 2004, the bridge had a private ribbon-cutting ceremony attended by Gehry and Mayor Daley.
 During the weekend of the ribbon-cutting, Gehry was awarded an honorary degree from the School of the Art Institute of Chicago.
 The BP Pedestrian Bridge officially opened, along with the rest of Millennium Park, on July 16, 2004.
 It remained unnamed at the ribbon-cutting, but before the July park opening, energy firm BP had paid $5 million for the bridge sponsorship and naming rights.

 Timothy Gilfoyle, author of Millennium Park: Creating a Chicago Landmark, notes that a controversy surrounds the "tasteless" corporate naming of several of the Park's features, including the bridge, which was named after an oil company.
 It is well documented that naming rights were sold for high fees, and Gilfoyle was not the only one who chastised park officials for selling naming rights to the highest bidder.
 Public interest groups have crusaded against commercialization of Chicago parks.
 However, many of the donors have a long history of local philanthropy and the funds were essential to providing necessary financing for several features of the park.

 After the park opened, some of the bridge's foibles became apparent.
 The bridge has had to be closed during the winter because freezing conditions make it unsafe.
 Since the bridge is over an expressway-like trench of Columbus Drive, shoveling the snow onto passing cars is not an option and the Brazilian hardwood would be damaged by rock salt.
 The city not only mandates that the bridge be swept and washed daily, but also that the parapets be wiped free of fingerprints.

 The bridge has also had controversial closures in the summer, which were related to larger park concerns.
 On September 8, 2005, Toyota Motor Sales USA paid $800,000 to rent the bridge and all but four venues in the park from 6 a.m. to 11 p.m.
 On August 7, 2006, Allstate paid $700,000 to rent the bridge and most of the park for a day.
 The exclusion of commuters who normally walk through the park and tourists lured by its attractions was controversial, though the city said the money raised paid for free public programs in Millennium Park.